Is a Business Coach Worth It for a Family-Run Business?

 It's how fast.

-One month in and decisions that have been sitting untouched for two years start moving.
+One month in and decisions that have been sitting untouched for years start moving.
 Not because everyone suddenly got along.
 Not because the family figured itself out.
 Because there's finally structure underneath the business that isn't dependent on everyone being in a good mood that day.

 Here's what actually changes.

 The argument that's been happening for three years stops happening — because the decision it was really about finally got made.
-The employee everyone knew should have been addressed six months ago gets addressed — because now there's a clear line between what's a business decision and what's a family problem.
+The non-family employee everyone knew should have been addressed six months ago gets addressed — because now there's a clear line between what's a business decision and what's a family problem.
 The revenue that's been sitting on the table because pursuing it required a conversation nobody wanted to have — gets pursued.

 Not because the people changed.
 Because the structure changed.